Bike share (Lime)

 E-bikes will be concentrated in areas that people want to use them, including public transport hubs, train stations and tram or bus stops.

 Lime commenced with an initial rollout of about 400 e-bikes across the CBD, Port Phillip and parts of Yarra.
-The fleet size may be increased to 800 throughout the trial.
 In February 2022, City of Stonnington also signed an MOU with Lime.
+The fleet size may be increased to 1000 throughout the four participating LGAs.

 Reporting of issues